sd2beatles/Big-Data-with-Scala-and-Spark/learningScala_section3/aggregation.md

    called a frame.
 Each row can fall into one or more frames.
 If you look at a rolling average of stock price for every five days, some of rows representing a price for a specific day may end up in different frames.

-- _grouping set_ is used to aggregate at multiple different levels.
-The sets are available as a primitive in SQL and via rollups and cubes in DataFames
+- _Rollup_ is used to  option allows you to include extra rows that represent the subtotals.
+ For example,  a table "COFFEE_TB" contains the total orders across all dates and braches in the area.

 - _cube_ allows you to specify one or more keys as well as more aggregation functions to transform the
   value columns,which will be summarized across all combinations of columns.